The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1867

-For the first time, the tragedy of A.K.
-Tolstoy's Death of Ivan the Terrible.
+For the first time, the tragedy of A.K. was staged on the theater stage.
+Tolstoy "The Death of Ivan the Terrible".
 In the role of Ivan the Terrible - P.V.
 Vasiliev.

 1870

-For the first time, the tragedy of A.S.
+For the first time, the tragedy of A.S. was staged on the theater stage.
 Pushkin "Boris Godunov".
 In the role of Boris Godunov - L.L.
 Leonidov.

 1879

-For the first time, a comedy by I.S.
-Turgenev "A Month in the Village".
-M.G. acted as Verochka.
+For the first time, a comedy by I.S. was staged on the theater stage.
+Turgenev "A Month in the Country".
+The role of Verochka was played by M.G.
 Savina.

 1889

-For the first time, a play by A.P.
+For the first time, A.P.’s play was staged on the stage of the Imperial Theater.
 Chekhov "Ivanov".
 The title role was played by V.N.
 Davydov

 1895

-For the first time, a play by L.N.
-Tolstoy "The Power of Darkness" M.G. acted as Akulina.
+For the first time, a play by L.N. was staged on the Alexandrinsky stage.
+Tolstoy "The Power of Darkness".
+The role of Akulina was played by M.G.
 Savina

 1896

-For the first time, a comedy by A.P.
-Chekhov "The Seagull".
-The role of Nina Zarechnaya was performed by V.F.
+For the first time, A.P.’s comedy was staged on the theater stage.
+Chekhov's "The Seagull".
+The role of Nina Zarechnaya was played by V.F.
 Komissarzhevskaya.
-The production went down in the history of the world theater as "the failure of The Seagull".
+The production went down in the history of world theater as “the failure of The Seagull.”

 1902

-On the stage of the theater staged the tragedy of Euripides "Hippolytus" translated by D.S.
+On the stage of the theater, the tragedy of Euripides “Hippolytus” was staged in the translation by D.S.
 Merezhkovsky.
-The production was directed by Yu.E.
-Ozarovsky, the scenery was created by L.S.
+The production was carried out by director Yu.E.
+Ozarovsky, scenery created by L.S.
 Bakst.

 1910

-On the Alexandrinsky stage, Sun.
-E. Meyerhold staged Molière's comedy Don Juan.
+On the Alexandrinsky stage Sun.
+E. Meyerhold staged Moliere's comedy Don Juan.
 Artist - A.Ya.
 Golovin.
-In the title role - Yu.M.
-Yuriev
+Starring Yu.M.
+Yuryev

 1914

-For the first time, a play by L.N.
+For the first time, a play by L.N. was staged on the theater stage.
 Andreev "Professor Storitsyn".
 In the title role - R.B.
 Apollonian.

 February 1917

-The premiere of the legendary performance Sun.
+Premiere of the legendary performance Sun.
 E. Meyerhold and A.Ya.
 Golovin based on the drama by M.Yu.
 Lermontov "Masquerade".
-Music A.K.
+Music by A.K.
 Glazunov.
 The performance becomes the last production of the imperial stage and one of the most harmonious performances in the history of the world stage.
-In the title role - Yu.M.
-Yuriev.
-The performance was in the theater repertoire until July 1941.
+Starring Yu.M.
+Yuryev.
+The play was in the theater's repertoire until July 1941.

 After February 1917

-The theater is part of the directorate of the State Theatres.
+The theater is part of the directorate of State Theaters.

 Late October 1917 - March 1918